 The school has a systematic long, medium and short term planning system which is IT based.
 Teachers use their assessments to plan collaboratively (within year group teams) to ensure that the topic is meeting the needs of the children, challenging the children and remains motivating and engaging for the children.
 Scrutiny of planning shows that teachers plan to ensure that learning is built upon prior knowledge and is focused on ensuring that pupils make progress in lessons.

 The national ‘Pupil Premium’ agenda is particularly appropriate for Broadfields Primary School and has lead to significant curriculum adaptation for our vulnerable children.
-As a school we have implemented key interventions which fit the specific needs of our children such as 15 minutes a day reading, Better Reading Partners, Hi Five (writing intervention), One to One Tutoring, Springboard Maths and First Class at Number.
-We have changed the school timetable to incorporate these interventions to ensure that identified children have the opportunity to read every afternoon with a dedicated member of staff or trained parent.
+As a school we have implemented key interventions which fit the specific needs of our children such as 15 minutes a day reading, Better Reading Partners, Tracks Reading and Spelling, One to One/ Group Tutoring, Becoming First Class @ Number, First Class at Number. and Success @ Arithmetic.
+We have changed the school timetable to incorporate these interventions to ensure that identified children have the opportunity to read every afternoon with a dedicated member of staff or trained volunteer.

 The timetable is organised in such a way that children involved in these interventions, do not consistently miss the same part of the lesson.
 The Year Heads carefully match children to the intervention and the adult leading their support in order to create the best climate for the programmes to work.
-In addition, Broadfields has a Reading Recovery Specialist Teacher and an Every Number Counts teacher.
-These teachers provide specialist tuition as well as support other teachers with expert diagnoses and teaching ideas in order to overcome learning issues.
 We know the impact of all interventions through pupil level data and therefore can judge the effectiveness of these strategies effectively.
 It is our judgement that this level of care, support and guidance for our more vulnerable children is exemplary.

 Our Broadening Minds programme aims to widening our children’s understanding of the world.
 This programme focuses on off-site learning opportunities using the wonderful resources available across London.
 We have developed a programme of visits focusing on cultural, artistic, historical and scientific learning for interested pupils throughout the year.
 The children who are chosen to take part have shown a particular interest in the subject and will be across age and ability ranges.
 The groups will generally visit in small parties of 15 so that the adults are able to support the learning on these visits.
 There is no cost for these outings.
 It is in rich opportunities such as these which separate the curriculum from the norm and truly enhance the children’s learning by providing memorable experiences.